 A generous dunk into dark chocolate finishes things off in the fanciest way possible.
 By the way, this type of chocolate dunk is the best type of chocolate dunk.
-I used to only dip one end of the biscotti into chocolate, but that’s clearly wrong.
+I used to only dip one end of these chocolate almond biscotti into chocolate, but that’s clearly wrong.

 Each bite should be a chocolate bite!!

 If you like biscotti (cool kid!) and you’re intimidated to try it at home or if you don’t like biscotti because you, too, think it tastes like cardboard sticks… I encourage you to try my biscotti recipe.
-You don’t need to chill the dough, no need for a rolling pin, no mixer required, and no cookie cutters involved!
+You don’t need to chill the dough, no need for a rolling pin (save it for your pie crust and sugar cookies), no mixer required, and no cookie cutters involved!